RicksMLC/Script/README.md

 If you want to use these scripts for educational purposes, or at least to stand as a smoking ruin and example to future generations, feel free.

+Usage: The kOS scripts are run from the default `Kerbal Space Program/Ships/Script` directory.

 Some of them may actually work and perform their functions as intended<sup>1</sup>.

 No warranty is expressed or implied in the use, mis-use or ab-use of these scripts.